samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - two weapon sets
 - 100 silver pieces (sp)

-They may carry in total 4 items plus their strength.
+You may carry in total 4 items plus your strength.

 From your avaliable spellbooks, items, and weapon sets pick two to be 'readied'.
 Your readied weapons can be drawn/shealthed without requiring an action.